predict() methods for obtaining predictions from a fitted MID model ("mid") or a collection of MID models ("mids").

 Value

-returns a numeric vector of MID model predictions, or a matrix if type = "terms"
+For a single "mid" object, predict.mid() returns a numeric vector if type is "response" or "link", or a numeric matrix if type = "terms".

 Details